hazelcast/hazelcast-client-protocol/README.md

 Custom data types that are used in the protocol definitions are defined in `protocol-definitions/custom/Custom.yaml`.

 > [!WARNING]
-Please wrap since parameters with double quotation mark `"2.10"` starting with 2.10 since yaml's auto typing considers as `2.1` instead of `2.10`.
+Please wrap since parameters with double quotation mark since yaml's auto typing uses float instead of string conversion.
+In this case, converting versions like 2.10, 2.0.1 are not done correctly. e.g. 2.10 is converted to 2.1.

 ## Service definition